RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

 Ubuntu 18.04
 ^^^^^^^^^^^^^^

-Download and install the repo installer package using the following command:
+Download and install the installer using the following command:

 ::